duckycoding-dev/task_manager/docs/backend_architecture.md

 ### .db.ts

+Here we

-Here we defined the database schemas using Drizzle with the `pgTable` adapter for PostgreSQL.\
+- define the database schemas using Drizzle with the `pgTable` adapter for PostgreSQL.
-From this we can define the Zod schemas using `drizzle-zod` and then infer the type using `Zod.infer<typeof schema>`
+- Drizzle-Generated Zod schemas using `drizzle-zod`
+- Any Enums or Constants used in the Drizzle schema: for enums, export `as const` arrays
+- TypeScript Types inferred from the Zod schema (z.infer<typeof schema>) and from the enums arrays

-### .types.ts (optional)
+### .types.ts

-Here we can define some types that will only be used locally and not be shared with other packages.
+- Custom Zod Schemas for API Validation
+- API Request & Response Types
+- Query Params & Path Params Types

+This ensures separation of concerns:

+- DB-related types stay in .db.ts (closely tied to Drizzle ORM).
+- API-related types stay in .types.ts (routes, controllers, services, etc,... use these).

+This structure scales well, keeps everything modular, and prevents circular dependencies.

 ### Middlewares - TODO